10 Great Short Films Starring Your Favorite Actors

 Duration: 25 mins

 ‘The Harvey Wallinger Story’ is almost close to being a masterpiece and just misses the mark, only because of the standards Woody Allen set with his works in the 70s and 80s.
 The short film is presented as a mockumentary and is a brutal satire on the Richard Nixon administration.
 Allen plays Harvey Wallinger, a quirky disguised version of the then Secretary of State Henry Kissinger.
 He uses his renowned deadpan and awkward demeanor to great effect to present a ridiculous image of a bureaucrat.
-Like every Allen work, the writing steals the show and it was so outspoken, the channel airing this short had to cancel it amidst the fear of political backlash.
+Like every Allen work, the writing steals the show, and it was so outspoken that the channel airing this short had to cancel it amidst the fear of political backlash.

 5. Writer’s Block (2013)